 - Gather additional information relative to Present Educational Levels such as:

 - Checklists and/or rating scales

 - Have parents complete Nonpublic Parent/Guardian Input Form (PR-4) (Word Document) or school district form.
-If their child is turning 16 years or older, they need to complete Parent/Guardian Transition Survey (PR-5) (Word Document) and Student Transition Survey (PR-6) (Word Document)
+If their child is turning 16 years or older, they need to complete Parent/Guardian Transition Survey (PR-5) (PDF Document) and Student Transition Survey (PR-6) (PDF Document)

 - Meet with parents to review pre-referral interventions/outcomes and the procedure for requesting an evaluation from the home school district/LEA [see Sample Parent Request for Evaluation (SL-1) (PDF Document)].
 If parents choose not to pursue an evaluation with the home school district/LEA, services are available through Intermediate Unit 1’s Consultant for Nonpublic Schools via Act 89.

 - Place a copy of signed Permission to Evaluate Form issued by the home school district into the child's Permanent Record.

 - Participate in the meeting to review the Evaluation Report (ER).